wekser/laragram/README.md

 Laragram
 =====

-This is best package extends the capabilities of Laravel and Lumen for rapid implementation in Telegram chatbot within the MVC pattern with Authentication.
+This is best package extends the capabilities of Laravel and Lumen for rapid implementation in Telegram chatbot within the REST style with Authentication.

 ## Getting Started